soniacweb/js-bootcamp-movies/README.md

 `const imgSRC = movie.Poster === 'N/A' ? '' : movie.Poster`

-# Automatically Closing the Dropdown using JavaScript
+# Automatically Closing the Dropdown using JavaScript adding and removing Bulma classes

 Feature to close the dropdown if the user doesn't want to see the dropdown options by clicking anywhere outside of the dropdown.